 The rest of the second floor is devoted to the mob in Vegas, with information on various figures that ran the city and the casinos they oversaw.
 There's lots of video and memorabilia here plus some really cool interactive pieces using touch-screen displays built into old slot machines.

 A lot of the first floor is about the various crime-fighting techniques used by law enforcement to bring down the mob.
 There are stations at which you can listen to wiretap style recordings and a simulated weapons training room using a video wall and a very real feeling gun to give you a "you are there" feeling in a dangerous situation.
 Other displays include information on the witness protection program, women in the mob, and the mafia's influence on popular culture (complete with memorabilia from The Sopranos).

-A 2017 remodeling and expansion project will add several new exhibits, expand the gift shop, and add a food and beverage service.
+A 2017 remodeling and expansion project will add several new exhibits, expand the gift shop, and add a food and beverage service, plus a speakeasy in the basement.
 That should be done by early 2018 and the museum will remain open during construction.

 As much as I've described, there is so much more and every piece of it is endlessly fascinating.
 Although you could do the entire thing in about an hour if you skim and move quickly, visitors should budget at least two hours to do it justice.

 The Mob Museum is the kind of place that should be a destination all on its own, providing a reason besides the casinos, shows, shopping, and dining to visit Las Vegas.